getchui/sample-apps/python/python_dist_bundle/readme.md

 - `detect_eyeglasses.py` demonstrates how to run eye glasses detection on an image.
 Glasses are detected when a user is wearing some type of glasses.

 ### GPU Sample Code - Batch Inference and VRam
-- `gpu_sample_apps/face_recognition_batching.py` demonstrates how to generate face recognition templates in batch when using the GPU library.
+- `gpu_sample_apps/face_recognition_batching.py` demonstrates how to generate face recognition templates and run mask detection in batch when using the GPU library.
 Batching is used to increase throughput on GPUs.

 - `gpu_sample_apps/face_recognition_vram.py` demonstrates how the GPU SDK can be used to detect the largest face in an image already loaded in the graphics card's memory.